 2. My Method

 If you’re still reeling from that Eric Johnson video or it didn’t float your boat then try the following exercise which can be found here.
 It basically involves taking chords you already know and modifying them ever so slightly in order to create new chords.
 This is a very memory-friendly approach as it builds on what you already know, and more importantly, have already remembered.
-If you like this method, you'll love our eBook Guitar Chord Builder 1, which expands on this method, and gives you access to tons of new chords the pain-free way.
+If you like this method, you’ll love The Memory-Friendly Chord Book, which expands on this method and gives you access to tons of new chords the pain-free way.

 1. Allan Holdsworth’s Method